ynachiket/acp-checkout-poc/docs/DECISION_LOG.md

 ## Overview

-This document records all significant architectural decisions made during the design and implementation of Nike's Agentic Commerce POC.
+This document records all significant architectural decisions made during the design and implementation of this Agentic Commerce POC.
 Each decision includes context, options considered, rationale, and consequences.

 ---